-Lake Los Carneros Natural Preserve is a large, natural open space to explore, birdwatch, and enjoy stunning views of the mountains and lake reflections.
+Lake Los Carneros Natural Preserve is a large, natural open space to explore, birdwatch, and experience stunning views of the mountains and lake reflections.
 Throughout this special place, there are many different areas to enjoy.
-Walking around the lake, on both primitive trails as well as partially paved roads, is a highlight because of the diverse vegetation, birdlife (resident waterfowl, migratory birds, raptors and more) and views.
+Walking around the lake, on both primitive trails as well as partially paved roads, is a highlight because of the diverse vegetation, birdlife (resident waterfowl, migratory birds, raptors and more) and vistas.

-To the south and west of the lake, there are many other trails, oak trees, thermal pools and other places to explore, too.
+To the south and west of the lake, there are many other trails, oak trees, vernal pools and other places to explore, too.
 To the north and east of the lake are areas of eucalyptus trees, grasses, and bird houses, through which trails also traverse.
 Watch for animals everywhere.
 Some consider Lake Los Carneros to be the equivalent of a wildlife refuge.

 If you like early California history and/or trains, adjacent to the Natural Preserve is Stow House, Rancho La Patera and Goleta Depot.
 See this Great Destination full description here.

 304 North Los Carneros Road.
-There are three main entrances: Off of North Los Carneros Road and through Stow House grounds; at the corner of Covington and N La Patera Ln: and to the south of the intersection of N La Patera Lane and Monmouth Ave (most direct route to the lake).
+There are three main entrances: Off of North Los Carneros Road and through Stow House grounds; at the corner of Covington and N La Patera Ln; and to the south of the intersection of N La Patera Lane and Monmouth Ave (most direct route to the lake).

 City of Goleta

 3.1 miles walking

 Biking (mountain), Birdwatching, Hiking, Picnicking (no tables), Relaxing, Running, Studying/Reading, Viewing (mountains, lake), Walking, Watchable Wildlife